-During 2009, the Authority experienced the following:
+During 2010, the Authority experienced the following:

-- Both sewer plants operated for the entire year without any major breakdowns or violations. - The installation of new pretreatment tank and ejector pit, as well as replacement of two of the three process pumps were completed and the improvements will increase the Belvidere treatment plant operating efficiency. - The Pollution Control Financing Authority ("the PCFA") completed construction of its leachate pretreatment plant in late summer 2009.
+- Both sewer plants operated for the entire year without any major breakdowns or violations. - During 2010, the Authority initiated efforts towards the required upgrade of the Oxford WWTF.
+A Preliminary Design and Feasibility Study was authorized which will ultimately provide the information necessary for the Board of Commissioners' to make an informed decision on the most cost effective treatment technology to meet the Facilities current and anticipated future discharge requirements.
+The Authority also authorized the preparation and submission of an Eligibility Application to the US Department of Agriculture Rural Development Loan and Grant Program to obtain a determination on whether the project will be eligible for grants and loans from the USDA. - The Warren County Pollution Control Financing Authority ("the PCFA") completed construction of its leachate pretreatment plant in late summer 2009.
 The PCFA began discharging the effluent from the facility into the Authority's Oxford Treatment plant in October.
 The flow from the PCFA plant will generate significant revenue for the PRMUA in the ensuing years.